 - Smaller annexations, including sections of Westminster Township and London Township, occurred in 1912 and throughout the 1950s.

 - In 1961, the City grew once again by spreading out in all directions, including the annexation of the following communities: Broughdale, Masonville, Westmount, Oakridge, Pond Mills, and White Oaks.
 The City doubled its territorial footprint and added over 60,000 in population.

 - The last significant annexation took place on January 1, 1993.
 The Ontario Legislative Assembly passed the London-Middlesex Act, 1992 (Bill 75) on December 10, 1992, to take effect on January 1, 1993.
-The City of London annexed Westminster Township almost entirely (the only exception being a small swath of land running south of Highway 401 that was transferred to North Dorchester Township), and this included the rural communities of the Village of Lambeth and the town of Byron.
+The City of London annexed Westminster Township almost entirely (the only exception being a small swath of land running south of Highway 401 that was transferred to North Dorchester Township), and this included the Village of Lambeth.
 In the north, London Township transferred a large section of lands, including the town of Hyde Park to the City.
 West Nissouri Township had parcels of land, including the London Airport (formerly RCAF Station Crumlin), transferred to London.

 Amalgamation of Middlesex County’s Townships

 Following Ontario provincial elections in 1995, the ruling Progressive Conservative’s policy was to have a smaller municipal governance model.
 This took the form of significantly reducing the number of municipal townships.
 Throughout the province of Ontario, municipalities were asked to amalgamate through the Savings and Restructuring Act, 1996 (Bill 26).
 In Middlesex County, a total of 15 historic townships now became eight new municipalities.
 The dates of these amalgamation changes are as follows;